contentful/contentful.rb/README.md

 can have up to 60 minutes of blocked requests.
 It is set to a default of 60 seconds in order to avoid blocking processes for too long, as rate limit retry behaviour is blocking per execution thread.

+### :max_include_resolution_depth

+Maximum amount of levels to resolve includes for SDK entities (this is independent of API-level includes - it represents the maximum depth the include resolution tree is allowed to resolved before falling back to `Link` objects).
+This include resolution strategy is in place in order to avoid having infinite circular recursion on resources with circular dependencies.
+Defaults to 20. _Note_: If you're using something like `Rails::cache` it's advisable to considerably lower this value
+(around 5 has proven to be a good compromise - but keep it higher or equal than your maximum API-level include parameter if you need the entire tree resolution).

 ### Proxy example